jaytula/testing-react-course/color-button/section02-simple-app-notes.md

 - Folks come to this course at many levels
 - Optional lectures explaining React syntax and decisions
 - Feel free to skip!

+## 12. Start Color Button App

+- Clicking button changes from red to blue and then back when clicked again.